JeremS/Converso/README.md

   (search-conversion :dm :cm) :=> div-10 (user specified)
 ```

-A more complicated is used in the tests :
+A more complicated is used in `converso.core_test.clj`:
 ```clojure
 (defn *10 [n]
   (* n 10))